IceHawk11/Antenna-Design/Ansys Designs/Circular Microstrip Patch Antenna with Rectangular slots designed/README.md

-# These are some materials of Antenna Design required for conference publications
+# Length of rectangular slots: 1.8mm each
+# Breadth of rectangular slots: 0.4mm each